coni2k/PlantUML/README.md

 ## Remarks

+* If a `function` has no return value, I had to change it to a `procedure` throughout the examples.

-I created the examples of the following diagrams but didn't test the results:
+* I created the examples of the following diagrams but didn't test the results:
   * 13 Maths diagrams
   * 19.11 Logging
   * 19.12 Memory dump

-I couldn't create the following example due to unclear instructions:

-* 21.5 Google Material Icons

 ## Contact